cyber-tuna/cyber-tuna.github.io/pelican/content/pwnable-tw-start.md

 [+] Found at offset 17 (big-endian search)
 ```

-What this does is generates a handy 'pattern' string that is used as input to the program.
+This generates a handy 'pattern' string that is used as input to the program.
 The program will eventually crash when one of those values in the pattern string will get loaded into the PC.
-The `pattern search $eip` command searches the previously generated pattern for the value contained in $eip, and reports the offset, which in this case is 20.
+The `pattern search $eip` command searches the previously generated pattern for the value contained in eip, and reports the offset, which in this case is 20.
 This means that the word stored at offset 20 in our exploit string will overwrite the return address, and will ultimately get loaded into eip.

 Now, this will be a simple and straightforward exploit if ASLR is disabled on the target system.
 Let's start by writing a pwntools script that will exploit our target binary with ASLR disabled.
-I used the "Tiny Execve sh" shellcode from http://shell-storm.org/shellcode/files/shellcode-841.php and placed it in our exploit string following the word that overwrites the return address.
+I used the 'Tiny Execve sh" shellcode from 'http://shell-storm.org/shellcode/files/shellcode-841.php' and placed it in our exploit string following the word that overwrites the return address.
 Using gdb, I determined that the address of the shell code is 0xffffd40c.
 The entire pwntools script follows:

 ```
 :::python3